bourquenoud/ass/README.md

 ***INFO*** *: The following commands assume you have installed `ass`.*

-Once `ass` has been built you can generate an assembler C project from an example.
+Once `ass` has been built you can generate an assembler C file from an example.
 Create a directory for your assembler project, this will contain the source file of the generated assembler.
 We then call `ass`.

 ```bash
 cd ~